andrtell/remarks/C/compile/0021-dynamic-linking.md

 1 + 2 = 3
 ```

 It works.
-No environment variables needed.
+No environment variables this time.